swedenconnect/technical-framework/README.md

 #### Discovery within the Swedish eID Framework

+Current version is deprecated.
+Currently the Swedish eID Framework does not impose any requirements on how service discovery should be performed.

+Work is ongoing to present an updated specification for discovery.

-The Swedish eID Framework comprises a Discovery Service that has as its purpose to supply Service Providers with user selected Identity Providers for authentication within the federation.
+> The Swedish eID Framework comprises a Discovery Service that has as i<ts purpose to supply Service Providers with user selected Identity Providers for authentication within the federation.
 This specifications defines how discovery is implemented.

 #### eIDAS Constructed Attribute Specification for the Swedish eID Framework